 We score products in weighted categories.
 We then sum these scores to generate an overall, numerical ranking.
 We know that we've done a good job with our scoring metrics when the hierarchy of products as scored "objectively" match the general impression we generate as a team.
-The Patagonia scoring near the middle of the pack is not surprising in the least.
+This jacket scoring near the middle of the pack is not surprising in the least.
 Others are more polished or warmer, while about half are less so.

-The Jackson Glacier is the lightest sort that we still consider to be a full function winter parka.
+The Jackson Glacier is the lightest sort that we still consider to be a full-function winter parka.
 The less insulated pieces in our review all receive "caveats" in their respective reviews.
 Insulation is relative and somewhat subjective, but we have the opportunity to make direct comparisons between these products.
 We employ a team of testers, in a variety of conditions, making immediate comparisons between products.
 In this way, we generate the relative warmth scores our table reports.

-The Patagonia is warmer than three pieces, including the Top Pick for the "barely-winter" climates of southern latitudes Columbia Mission Air Interchange 3-in-1.
-The Jackson Glacier is similar in insulating value to Arc'teryx's Fission SV.
 The Jackson Glacier is all anyone should need in all but the coldest weeks in the United States "Lower 48".
 For extended time in the coldest conditions, something like the or the Top Pick Canada Goose Expedition Parka will be warmer.

 The entire construction of the Jackson Glacier is soft.
-The outer, the inner, and the insulation is cozy and tender.
+The outer, the inner, and the insulation are cozy and tender.
 Our testers loved these textures.
 The fit is unconfining and close.
 For the size, the Jackson Glacier runs small.
 Our 5'10", 165-pound lead test editor is almost exactly "medium" in virtually every clothing category.
 In the Jackson Glacier jacket, he preferred a size large.

 Only the Best Buy Marmot Fordham ties the Jackson Glacier for comfort.
 Both are made of light and soft fabrics and insulated with down insulation - surely a recipe for comfort.
-The Rei Hoodie is constructed the same way, and is even lighter.
-The REI jacket scores a perfect 10 for comfort but is not nearly warm nor protective enough to challenge the others.

 Down insulation and seemingly stain-resistant fabric means that the Jackson Glacier should last the owner for years.
 A model like this will not see very much rugged use.
 If you will work in your winter jacket, something with a more robust outer layer is likely a better choice.
-The Canada Goose Chilliwack Bomber, for instance, has an outer fabric that is likely twice as rugged as that of the Patagonia.
-The outer fabric of the Patagonia Jacket, though, will last quite a bit longer than the whisper-weight textile shelling the REI Co-op Down Hoodie.

 Construction quality is great.
 This competitor will last years and years of regular use.
 Additionally, Patagonia is known for a good warranty.
 Consider that its price is sandwiched right between both of our Best Buy winners.
 Both of our Best Buy winners are warmer (with The North Face McMurdo III Parka being quite a bit warmer), but the price point is right.